sinanislekdemir/payton/README.md

 ## Development

 Some notes on Python3:
-- Type hinting will not be used.
-Type hinting is not static type and it is just for the eyes.
-Python was supposed to be a simple syntax for everyone to understand easily.
-Type hints do not create a significant benefit aside from IDE's point of view and it is not simple.

 Currently Payton is in pre-alpha, or it is just some dust cloud in the space.
 If you want to contribue, here is what you can do: